M507/Bfsense/README.md

 ### Deploy
-- You can figer this out by yourself.
+- You can figer this out by yourself

 ### Has been tested on
 - Pfsense 2.4.5-RELEASE on FreeBSD 11.3-STABLE